-The requirements for admission to the Newman Center are the same as admission to the University on its Carrollton campus.
+The requirements for admission to the Newnan Center are the same as admission to the University on its Carrollton campus.
 Applicants for undergraduate admission must consult the "Admissions" section in this catalog.
 Graduate students should see the Graduate Catalog for admission requirements for graduate admission and the particular requirements of the degree program for which they are applying.
+The catalogs and applications are also available online.

 The Newnan Center conducts registration each semester in its administrative offices.
 Students may register independently in the Center computer lab.
-Registration dates, locations, semester class schedules, and general information are available at the Center.
+Registration dates, locations, semester class schedules, and general information are available in Newnan.
 For this information, call 770-254-7280.
 A West Georgia representative is available for consultation or advisement and for any other assistance needed by persons interested in the Newnan Center.
 Course schedules are arranged for part-time or full-time attendance.